The Goddess of Vengeance, Nemesis

-If you disagree, then get Rage.
-But I would highly suggest Malice over it.
-As for the item in general, you already have a solid 55% attack speed buff with our previous items.
+You already have a solid 55% attack speed buff with our previous items.
 Because of that, I prefer to get this before Deathbringer

 Now comes the death stick.
 This item is all about raw unadulterated damage.
 You will swing harder, crit harder, crit more often, (we are now up to 60%) and all around rape someone's face off.